Closing Costs For Sellers To Keep In Mind

 How Much Are Closing Costs For The Seller?

-During the home closing process, sellers may have higher closing costs than the buyers depending on how they negotiated the sale of the home.
-Sellers typically pay the commission of both the buyer’s agent and seller’s agent and may pay a part of the buyer’s closing costs per agreement – also known as seller concessions.
+During the home closing process, a seller may have higher closing costs than the buyer depending on how they negotiated the sale of the home.
+The seller typically pays the commission of both the buyer’s agent and seller’s agent and may pay a part of the buyer’s closing costs per agreement – also known as seller concessions.
 Depending on local laws and practices, the seller may also pay additional fees.

 How Do You Calculate Seller Closing Costs?

-To get a good range of what you can expect to pay, take the lowest and highest estimated percentages of the purchase price of your home.
-Since sellers typically pay 6% –10%, it’s helpful to use those numbers.
-Here’s an example:
+To get an accurate range of what you can expect to pay, take the lowest and highest estimated percentages of the purchase price of your home.
+Since sellers typically pay 6% – 10%, it’s helpful to use those numbers.

 Let’s say you expect the purchase price of your home to be $200,000.
 Based on the average closing costs paid by the seller, you’ll likely pay $12,000 (6%) – $20,000 (10%) in closing costs.